peterwittek/qml-rg/README.md

 ---------
 10.00-11.30, 1.
 February 2018, Nest Yellow Meeting Room (NYMR) (226).

+Finally we will be able to discuss [A Quantum Extension of Variational Bayes Inference](https://arxiv.org/abs/1712.04709).
+Since most people don't seem to be very excited about this paper we will keep it short.

-We will again focus on  **Boltzmann Machines**.
-There will not be a something to read.
-The idea of this session is more to pick up the discussion from last week and really try to understand Restricted Boltzmann Machines.
-How are they trained, what are they capable of, what not, etc.
+After that we will again focus on  **Boltzmann Machines**.
+There will not be anything to read.
+The idea for this session is more to pick up the discussion from last week and really try to understand Restricted Boltzmann Machines.
+How are they trained, what are they capable of, what not, etc., etc...

 **Reading:**
 Nothing specific.
 Do internet research about RBM and prepare questions we can discuss.